-The part time temporary funding is for the other 35 certified Troopers (we anticipate certifying 4 more Troopers) when they are conducting safety audits and CMV inspections.
-The 35 Troopers perform an average of 3% of their annual duty hours on MCSAP eligible activities.
-We projected 1,368 hours for the New Entrant Troopers to conduct 18 on-site and 120 off-site safety audits in addition to unit meetings and 665 hours for the remaining Troopers to perform eligible inspections and enforcement for a total of 2033 hours.
-The average hourly rate of \$37.00 times 2,033 hours totals \$75,220.95.
-The safety audits and inspections performed during the Troopers regular duty hours are calculated using actual time; their associated salary and benefits are transferred to this budget line as recommended during our 2009 FMCSA Program Review.
-This line totals \$75,220.95.
+The part time funding is for the remaining 29 Troopers to conduct safety audits and inspections during regular duty hours.
+We budgeted an average of 3% of their annual duty hours performing MCSAP eligible activities to be charged to the grant.
+We projected 1,032 hours at \$38.00 for the 4 New Entrant Troopers to conduct 24 on-site and 120 off-site safety audits in addition to unit meetings and 790 hours for the other 25 motor carrier certified troopers at \$37.00 per hour.
+The associated hourly rate and benefits for the actual time performing these eligible activities are transferred to this budget line as recommended during our 2009 FMCSA Program Review.
+These costs are not included in our MOE.
+This line totals \$68,446.38.

-The overtime is estimated based on eligible activities in specific focus areas for New Entrant, Border Enforcement and MCSAP by the 36 certified Troopers.
-NHSP will offer overtime details to 24 additional non-CMV certified Troopers from other barracks to conduct traffic enforcement of passenger vehicles operating unsafely around CMVs.
+The overtime is estimated based on eligible activities in specific focus areas for New Entrant, Border Enforcement and MCSAP by the 34 certified Troopers (we anticipate certifying 4 additional troopers).

-- Six hundred and seventy five (675) hours were budgeted for Border Enforcement to be used for 135 inspection details in 5 hour increments.
-Approximately 15 Troopers will conduct 9 overtime details each. - One hundred and eleven (111) hours were projected for the New Entrant program for eligible activities such as the monthly evening classes and for audits when the carrier is only available after hours to review documents or communicate with the trooper. - The remaining 1,620 hours of overtime is for the 60 Troopers to perform eligible activities as needed throughout the year.
+- Seven hundred and twenty (720) hours were budgeted for Border Enforcement to be used for 144 inspection details in 5 hour increments.
+Approximately 16 Troopers will conduct 9 overtime details each. - One hundred and forty four (144) hours were projected for the New Entrant program for eligible activities such as the monthly evening classes and for audits when the carrier is only available after hours to review documents or communicate with the trooper. - The remaining 2,013 hours of overtime is for 34 Troopers to perform eligible activities as needed throughout the year.
 It will be utilized for activities such as outreach presentations, inspection details, Road Check and other national initiatives, enforcement activities, post crash inspections, Data Qs and administrative tasks.

-We estimated 2,406 overtime hours at an average of \$56.00 for a total of \$134,736.00.
+We estimated 2,877 overtime hours at an average of \$56.00 for a total of \$161,112.06.
 Overtime is paid at 1.5 times each Trooper's hourly rate.